 It’s been rather a long time in between posts (more on that later) and almost as long in between recipes.
 The reality of creating amazing food while sticking to the boundaries of “intolerance diets” is easier said than done.
 I mentioned in a previous post that my creativity for cooking has been completely zapped and unfortunately it hasn’t really progressed any further.
 Good in one way, as it hasn’t gotten any worse, but equally it hasn’t gotten any better.
 Ho Hum!
-On the bright side I happened to make this recipe a couple of weekends ago for a 21st birthday party we were attending and I was pleasantly surprised.
-It not only tasted great, but to my surprise the texture was just like a mud cake.
-As a special treat, since I don’t bake cakes a lot these days, this Choc Millet Fudge Cake was a real treat.
+On the bright side, I happened to make this recipe a couple of weekends ago for a 21st birthday party and I was pleasantly surprised.
+It not only tasted great but to my surprise, the texture is just like a mud cake.
+Since I don’t bake cakes a lot these days, this Choc Millet Fudge Cake is a real treat.

-The health spot with the Choc Millet Fudge Cake is that it’s made using wholegrain millet as opposed to a flour.
-The difference is that the wholegrain is lighter and there is less of an after taste as compared with using millet flour.
-It was easy to whip up in the blender, meaning I needed only to use 1 piece of equipment.
-The Choc Millet Fudge Cake is a versatile recipe that is Gluten Free, can be made Dairy Free as well as adding other goodies like nuts, banana or dates.
+The health spot with the Choc Millet Fudge Cake is that it uses wholegrain millet as opposed to a flour.
+The difference is that the whole grain is lighter and there is less of an aftertaste as compared with using millet flour.
+It’s easy to whip up in the blender, meaning only 1 piece of equipment for washup.
+The Choc Millet Fudge Cake is a versatile recipe that is Gluten Free, easy to make it Dairy Free as well as adding other goodies like nuts, banana or dates.
 Hope you enjoy!

 Original recipe from Quinoa 365

 - 2 cups cooked & cooled Millet (can use quinoa)

 - ⅓ cup rice, almond, soy or preferred milk